Commercial Solar System Design

 Solar System Installation and Design Training in Lahore is Provided by Burraq Engineering Solutions (BES).
-We are providing Solar System Design, PLC, SCADA, AutoCAD Electrical, Building Electrical Design and a lot more engineering courses training.
-Due to increase in the Social Media Trend and Online Education System, We develop a LMS (Learning Management System) for those who want to learn from Video Courses.
+We are providing Solar System Design, PLC, SCADA, AutoCAD Electrical, Building Electrical Design, and a lot more engineering Courses training.
+Due to the increase in Social Media Trends and Online Education Systems.
+We develop Lanes (Learning Management Systems those who want to learn from Video Courses.

 - Introduction to solar system and Solar System Installation

 - Mono Crystalline vs. poly Crystallthe ine

 - Intro to PVSYST software

 - PV modules (groups of PV cells), which are commonly called PV panels